-The Senior Lien Bond Interest and Sinking Fund constitute trust funds which are to be held in trust for the Owners of the Senior Lien Obligations and the proceeds of which (other than the interest income thereon, which may be transferred to the Revenue Fund) shall be pledged to the payment of the Senior Lien Obligations.
-The Senior Lien Bond Reserve Fund and the accounts created therein are pledged to particular Senior Lien Obligations, as described in the ordinances authorizing the issuance of the Senior Lien Obligations.
+The Senior Lien Bond Interest and Sinking Fund constitute trust funds which are to be held in trust for the Owners of the Senior Lien Obligations and the proceeds of which (other than the interest income thereon, which may be transferred to the Revenue Fund or such other Funds as may be required under federal tax law) shall be pledged to the payment of the Senior Lien Obligations.
+The Senior Lien Bond Reserve Fund and the accounts created therein are pledged to the particular Senior Lien Obligations, as described in the ordinances authorizing the issuance of the Senior Lien Obligations.

-The Subordinate Lien Bond Interest and Sinking Fund and the Subordinate Lien Bond Reserve Fund constitute trust funds which shall be held in trust for the Owners of the Subordinate Lien Bonds to which they are pledged and the proceeds of which (other than the interest income thereon, which shall be transferred to the extent herein provided to the Revenue Fund) shall be pledged to the payment of such Subordinate Lien Bonds.
+The Subordinate Lien Bond Interest and Sinking Fund and the Subordinate Lien Bond Reserve Fund constitute trust funds which shall be held in trust for the Owners of the Subordinate Lien Bonds to which they are pledged and the proceeds of which (other than the interest income thereon, which shall be transferred to the extent herein provided to the Revenue Fund or such other Funds as may be required under federal tax law) shall be pledged to the payment of such Subordinate Lien Bonds.

-The City has also reserved the right to create additional accounts within any Fund as necessary or desirable in furtherance of the intent and purpose of the Ordinance.
+The City has also reserved the right to create additional accounts within any Fund as necessary or desirable in furtherance of the intent and purpose of the Ordinance, including the purpose of causing the supplemental funding of any reserve fund.

 Flow of Funds.
-All Gross Revenues of the Airport System shall be deposited, as received, into the Revenue Fund.
+All Gross Revenues of the Houston Airport System shall be deposited as received into the Revenue Fund.
 In addition, the City may deposit into the Revenue Fund any Federal Payments, provided that, so long as such Federal Payments are excluded from the definition of Gross Revenues, such Federal Payments shall be applied solely to the payment of Operation and Maintenance Expenses.
 Moneys from time to time credited to the Revenue Fund shall be applied in the following order of priority: